Massachusetts Public Open Houses Are a Waste of Time For Home Sellers

 Is it any wonder that you see way more of the Sunday open house signs in a down market than you do when things are selling briskly….think about that for a moment.

-When I meet with a perspective seller client I explain to them right up front about open houses and what they can expect from them.
+When I meet with a prospective seller client, I explain open houses and what they can expect from them.
 I explain that I do not personally do them, as I have other more productive things to do with my time.
-If a seller really wants one there will be someone in my office that will be happy to provide this service for me.
+If a seller really wants one, someone in my office will be happy to provide this service for me.

-After all the agent isn’t foolish enough to believe they are going to sell my listing that day.
-They believe they will find a few clients to work with!
+After all, the agent isn’t foolish enough to believe they will sell my listing that day.
+They think they will find a few clients to work with!

-It is really silly to believe that a ready willing and able buyer is not going to schedule a showing on your property if they are really interested in seeing it.
+It is silly to believe that a ready, willing, and able buyer will not schedule a showing on your property if they are interested in seeing it.

-There will be no lost opportunities if you do not hold your home open.
-When choosing to work with a Realtor pick one based on their credentials, past track record and their ability to bring real buyers into your home via their marketing efforts!
+There will be no lost opportunities if you do not open your home.
+When choosing to work with a Realtor, pick one based on their credentials, past track record, and ability to bring genuine buyers into your home via their marketing efforts!

-** It should be noted that an open house for new a new development is different than a re-sale home.
-Often times builders use an open house to showcase their homes and to provide an example of the type of homes they build including floor plans and construction quality.
+It should be noted that an open house for new development is different from a resale home.
+Often builders use an open house to showcase their homes and provide an example of the type of homes they build, including floor plans and construction quality.

-About the author: The above Real Estate information on Massachusetts public open houses was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at billgassett@remaxexec.com or by phone at 508-435-5356.
-Bill has helped people move in and out of many Metrowest towns for the last 24+ Years.
+About the author: The above Real Estate information on Massachusetts open houses was provided by Bill Gassett, a Nationally recognized leader in his field.
+Bill can be reached via email at billgassett@remaxexec.com or by phone at 508-625-0191.
+Bill has helped people move in and out of many Metrowest towns for the last 36+ Years.

 Bill – So true !
 Often times they will get no traffic at all, especially on cold, winter days.
 I recommend sellers that we have an open house 24/7 on the Internet with photos, video, blog, etc….
 It is amazing how many open houses were done today in our neighborhood.
 I walked by one and saw zero activity.
 Just not smart planning by the agents and not smart decisions by the sellers going with this strategy.